 Prof. Püschel is on sabbatical during the winter semester 2016/2017.

-Introduction to Inequality in American Economic History.
-Summer term 2016
+Introduction to Inequality in American Economic History (BA).
+Summer Term 2016

-Democracy in Crisis, with Christian Lammert and Robert Entmann.
-Summer term 2016
+Democracy in Crisis (PhD).
+With Christian Lammert and Robert Entmann.
+Summer Term 2016

-Literature and Economics in the Gilded Ages.
+Literature and Economics in the Gilded Ages (MA).
 With James Dorson.
-Summer term 2015
+Summer Term 2015

-International Economic Policy - A North American Perspective.
-Winter term 2013/14
+International Economic Policy - A North American Perspective (MA).
+Winter Term 2013/14

-I supervise BA and MA theses within the areas of International Economics and Labor Economics.
-The regional focus lies on the USA, Canada, and China.
-If you are interested, please send an email to firstname.lastname@example.org, in which you briefly state your area of interest and - if applicable - your research question.
+I supervise BA, MA, and Doctoral theses within the areas of Labor Economics and International Economics.
+The regional focus lies on the USA, the European Union, and China.
+If you are interested, please send an email to email@example.com.
+Briefly state your area of interest and your research question.
 You are welcome to propose your own topic.

 Depending on capacity, there might be a selection of supervised candidates.
 I will invite you for a discussion in which we will decide upon the further proceeding.

 Please make sure to consider the formal FU Berlin requirements "Hinweise für das Verfassen von Seminar-, Bachelor-, Master- und Diplomarbeiten auf dem Gebiet der Volkswirtschaftslehre".